hanzopgp/CleanCodeMemento/README.md

 - Won't be lost in all these tiny function if you name it well
 - Avoid more than 3 arguments
 - Boolean should not be a function argument, it mean functions could be extracted from that function
-- If it return a value, it should not have side effects
+- If it returns a value, it should not have side effects
-- If it return a boolean, it should start by is....

 ## Indenting :